-The money shouldn't be paid directly to the landlord but instead put into a joint savings book where, if no repairs or damages take place during your tenancy, it should be returned to you along with the interest it has gained when you return your keys.
+The money should not be paid directly to the landlord but instead put into a joint savings book.
+If no repairs or damages take place during your tenancy, your deposit should be returned to you (along with the interest it has gained) when you return your keys.